Goya-23/geometry_lab/README.md

 # geometry_lab
-some explorative attempt about geometry
+some explorative attempts about geometry